 My number one editing app is VSCO Cam.
 I’ve been using it since it was first released and I can’t imagine editing photos on my iPhone without it.
 I also use Mextures, Afterlight, Adobe Photoshop Express and Snapseed.
 But I only use them for minor edits.

 Do you use any iPhone photography accessories?

-I have a little tripod.
+I have a little tripod for iPhone.
 It’s a very handy thing when I’m taking pictures of myself in nature or when I’m out with friends.
 I also have the new Olloclip 4-in-1 lens kit.
 I love the wide angle lens – it’s amazing for landscapes.

 Can you briefly explain the story and editing process behind your three favorite iPhone photos?

 This photo is special for two reasons.
 I rarely find old cabins in nature here, and also because this photo was featured on 500px under “45 Striking Landscape Photos Shot With An iPhone.”

 It’s few years old now, but I still remember how I did the edit.
 It was all done in the AfterLight photo editor.
 I did normal minor edits, applied a filter and used texture for the first time ever (I don’t normally use textures).

 This shot is from recent trip to an amazing quarry with my friends.
 When we were leaving I asked my friend to do the modeling part.
 I always envy how Instagramers from USA, Austria and other places can take pictures like this.
 I used Snapseed for minor edits and then VSCO Cam for filters.